By Stephen Janz BAc BN MPH Clinic Director: Kenmore Centre for Health, Brisbane.

 As a former ADF member (reserve) and son of a Korean war veteran, I have had a keen interest in veteran’s health.
 Veteran centred care involves respecting and being responsive to the choices of veterans for their health and wellbeing rather than dictating service delivery based purely on a disease model (1).
 In the US this approach has resulted in the development of personal health plans and the incorporation of pro-active complementary and integrative health approaches which include nutrition; acupuncture; stress reduction; yoga; tai chi; mindfulness and health coaching (2.3).
 Veterans in the US, Canada and New Zealand all have access to acupuncturists under various arrangements (3-5).
 While acupuncturists are available to injured workers through ComCare and WorkCover QLD (6,7), veterans are denied access as the DVA lags behind.

 At our clinic it is frustrating to have veterans and war widows enquire about receiving acupuncture treatment only to find that the DVA does not cover acupuncturists (8).
-In the context of veteran’s health, acupuncture combined with usual medical care has been found to be helpful for stress, anxiety depression and chronic pain, and a recent trial found acupuncture combined with usual care helpful in reducing symptoms associated with post-traumatic stress disorder (9-11).
-It is time to allow Australian veterans and their dependants freedom of choice in the care they seek in keeping with the inquiry’s terms of reference to deliver veteran centric care (2,12,13).
+In the context of veteran’s health, acupuncture combined with usual medical care has been found to be helpful for in reducing symptoms associated with a range of veteran related health issues.
+(9-10).
+It is time to allow Australian veterans and their dependants freedom of choice in the care they seek in keeping with the inquiry’s terms of reference to deliver veteran centric care (2,11,12).

 Clinic’s Submission Available on the Commissions Site